albste/DogPic/README.md

 ## Markup

 You can find the project markup in the DogPic_Markup.svg file in the root of the project.
 During the development phase some components have changed and differ from how they were initially in the markup.

+## Project structure

+In the `lib` folder, you will find the main project code files.
+Inside `lib`, there is an `assets` folder containing the images (SVG files) used in the app.
+Additionally, you can find a `components` folder, which includes all the individual components used within the UI.
+These components are organized either by the page they belong to or by general components used throughout different parts of the app.

+The `models` folder contains the classes defining the models used in the project, while the `pages` folder holds the individual pages and the `PageContainer`, which acts as the parent for all pages.
+In the `utils` folder, you will find classes, strings, and static elements (such as the dictionary) that configure the project.

+At the root of the `lib` folder, you'll also find the `main.dart` file, which is the entry point of the app and the first file executed upon launch.

+#### API Management

+API calls are structured across three main directories:

+- **providers**: Contains the providers and notifiers responsible for state management and API interaction.
+- **repositories**: Houses the logic for data retrieval and manipulation, serving as an intermediary between services and providers.
+- **services**: Contains classes that handle direct communication with the API endpoints.